rks101/healthy4ever/README.md

 ## Do something that brings focus

 It may sound strange, yet it is something that many of us are doing knowingly or in a subconscious state.
 It is also a way to "let it go".
-Just do something that brings a focus such that you are doing exactly one thing for an hour; keep your thoughts enlightening you.
+Just do something that brings a focus, such as doing exactly one thing for an hour; keep your thoughts enlightening you.

 e.g.
-- Some sports activities are better, such as outdoor playing, swimming, chess, guitar, etc.
 - something like a quick break from routine, cooking a meal or part of it, preparing some soup/tea/coffee, etc.
+- any activity involving your hands and fingers rather than tools or appliances.
+- some sports activities are better, such as outdoor playing, swimming, chess, guitar, etc.
 - writing a book, poem, or blog, compiling text/songs already written, etc.
 - yoga, meditation, exercise, or something closer to that.
 - music, music, and music in any form.